aeyxa/aeyxabot/readme.md

 ```

+[
-['This is some content on the page.','This is a random example.', 'This page contains random information regarding a random topic.', 'This topic is explained in detail by the content on the page.', 'This is a final sentence for the fake wikipedia page.']
+    'This is some content on the page.',
+	'This is a random example.',
+	'This page contains random information regarding a random topic.',
+	'This topic is explained in detail by the content on the page.',
+	'This is a final sentence for the fake wikipedia page.'
+]

 ```